 The account delinquency is counted 30 days after the due date.
 Any payment within 30 days of its due date isn’t reported to any credit bureau.
 Though it is always a bad idea to pay your bills late; if you missed or failed to pay your bills for any reason, you have a grace period to stop the details from affecting your credit score.

 7. Credit Score and Report are Not the Same

-While many people are of the opinion that credit score and credit report are the same, the notion is simply false.
-Credit report provides details about your credit history, such as your personal information, detailed account information and inquiries on your credit history.
-Credit score, on the other hand, is a number that is calculated by financial institution in order to check your credit worthiness.
+While many people are of the opinion that credit scores and credit reports are the same, the notion is simply false.
+A credit report provides details about your credit history, such as your personal information, detailed account information, and inquiries on your credit history.
+A credit score, on the other hand, is a number that is calculated by financial institutions in order to check your creditworthiness.

 Most of us have a long way to go when it comes to understanding finances, credits, and credit reports.
 The more you know about it, the better you are at improving the credit score and getting the most benefit out of it.
 To learn more about credit reports and what to do if you have a low score, feel free to contact us for free expert consultation.